BenioffOceanInitiative/whalesafe/README.md

 ## Scripts

-Scripts, some to setup to run at regular intervals (ie cron jobs) on the server.
+Scripts, some to setup to run at regular intervals (ie cron jobs every day / 15  minutes) on the server.

 ### Process AIS